ag-sanjjeev/CSS-Notes/docs/pseudo-selectors.md

   - :only-of-type: Targets an element that is the only element of its type within its parent.
   - :empty: Targets an element that has no children.
   - :target: Targets an element that is the current target of a hyperlink.
+  - :not(): Targets elements that do not match a specified selector or set of selectors.
+  - :has(): Targets elements that have a specific child or descendant element or property or value or anything related to the element.

 ```css
 /* Root pseudo-selectors used for defining CSS variables */